 The Division of Trauma, Surgical Critical Care, Burns and Acute Care Surgery is pleased to offer a number of courses designed to improve the skills of surgeons, allied physicians, and other providers.
-Below is a list of courses offered in 2017.
-An ATLS Provider Course will be held on February 1-2, 2018.
-Other course dates for 2018 are currently being finalized.

 Advanced Surgical Skills for Exposure in Trauma (ASSET)